reconness/reconness-agents/README.md

 # ReconNess Agents

-Here we are going to store the list of Agents tested running inside ReconNess Web App Tool using Docker and is going to be a default Agents repository but remember you can add inside ReconNess whatever Agent do you need.
+Here we are going to store the list of Agents tested running inside ReconNess Web App Tool using Docker and is going to be a default Agent repositories, but remember you can add inside ReconNess whatever Agent do you need.

 ## List of Agents